Skip to content

 Workstream 3: Existing Solutions showcased via the Innovation Challenge

-This stream explores how current products can address each step of the payments journey for people with learning disabilities.
-We launched the Innovation Challenge, in partnership with Fintech Fringe and the Payments Association, inviting Fintechs with end-to-end or component solutions to participate.
-Registration is now closed.
-Winners will be showcased on the Innovation Stage at Pay360 on the 26th March 2025.
+This stream explored how current products can support each step of the payments journey for people with learning disabilities.
+We called on FinTechs to showcase impactful solutions that remove barriers and empower adults with learning disabilities to achieve financial independence – whether through customer-facing tools or B2B innovations.
+We launched the Innovation Challenge in partnership with Fintech Fringe and the Payments Association, running from February to March 2025.
+FinTechs with end-to-end or component solutions were invited to participate, and the winning entries were showcased on the Innovation Stage at Pay360 on 26 March 2025.

 Workstream 4: New Solutions